<?xml version="1.0" encoding="UTF-8"?>

 <category><![CDATA[Videos]]></category>

-<guid isPermaLink="false">http://thecoexistcafe.com/?p=1684</guid>
+<guid isPermaLink="false">https://thecoexistcafe.com/?p=1684</guid>

 <description><![CDATA[As a final &#8220;hurrah&#8221; before Kit gets here, Matt and I hosted a St. Patrick&#8217;s Day Pre-Baby Bash, where we gathered all our friends together and had delicious food, hearty drinks (oh my god, we have a stockpile of beer now!), and fun conversations.
 We hadn&#8217;t seen some of these people in a while, so [...]]]></description>